BGPcoder/Eyes-Tracking/README.md

 # Eyes-Tracking

 This is an exercise from MIT Coding Course for Womxn, Module 8.
 Two cartoon eyes track the movement of your mouse as you load this onto a browser.
-To use, click on the link in "about" on my github page or load the html file to your browser.
+To use:(https://bgpcoder.github.io/Eyes-Tracking/eyes.html)

 MIT License